Phosmic/wvutils/README.md

 def sys_set_recursion_limit() -> None
 ```

-Raise Recursion Limit to Allow for More Recurse
+Raise recursion limit to allow for more recurse.

 <a id="wvutils.general.gc_set_threshold"></a>